smithgeoffrey/go-coop/docs/TESTING.md

 ### Mocking Interfaces

 Interface mocking is a typical component of testing.
-To avoid boilerplate coding required to do it, try https://github.com/vektra/mockery.
+Apparently this ends up having a bunch of boilerplate, which can reduced by using a lib like https://github.com/vektra/mockery.
+But here I want to start basic, with little scaffolding.

 ### Breadcrumbs